 Deputy Vice President of External Affairs

 Amanda Burke is Deputy Vice President of External Affairs at U.S. International Development Finance Corporation (DFC).
-She has fourteen years of experience working with U.S. foreign policy and international development issues.
-As Deputy Vice President, Burke oversees public relations, marketing, stakeholder engagement, and external relations activities including developing policy related to communications, congressional outreach, and intergovernmental affairs.
+She has fifteen years of experience working with U.S. foreign policy and international development issues.
+As Deputy Vice President, Burke oversees public relations, marketing, stakeholder engagement, and external relations activities including communications, congressional outreach, and interagency affairs.
 She also served in this role at the Overseas Private Investment Corporation (OPIC) before its transformation to DFC.

-Prior to OPIC, she helped develop the Office of Congressional and Public Affairs at President George W. Bush’s flagship foreign aid agency, the Millennium Challenge Corporation (MCC), during its launch in 2005.
+Prior to OPIC, she helped develop the Office of Congressional and Public Affairs at the Millennium Challenge Corporation (MCC), during its launch in 2005.
 While at MCC, Burke covered diplomatic relations, press, global branding, and legislative affairs.
 After MCC, she worked with the U.S. Agency for International Development’s Office of Development Credit Authority where she managed digital media and communications.

 While attending Seton Hall University and George Mason University earning a B.A. in Diplomacy and International Relations, she interned with the Embassy of Australia and for a Member of Congress in the House of Representatives on the House Foreign Relations Committee in Washington, DC.
 Burke is an Alumna of George Washington University’s Graduate School of Political Management.